Safe Touches

 Services Involve Family/Support Structures:

-This program involves the family or other support systems in the individual's treatment: An activity booklet is sent home with the child to be completed with their caregivers.
+This program involves the family or other support systems in the individual's treatment: An activity booklet (available in English and Spanish) is sent home with the child to be completed with their caregivers.
+Teachers are provided with a link to a video of a recorded puppet skit with follow-up questions to complete with children one-week post-workshop.

 Recommended Intensity: